BenjaminRCooper/stratobooster/site/content/_index.md

         TU2Space is a student led project within the School of Science Engineering and Design at Teesside.
 The project was initiated by the school with the basic concept of developing a small space launch system for a femto-satellites.
-Andrew and Ben are student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
+Andrew and Ben were student project managers of the TU2Space project and have recently co-founded a start-up business, StratoBooster.
     - ourStoryText: >-
-        StratoBooster is focused in the development of a High-altitude Balloon Launched Rocket system, capable in helping organisations and institutions launch their small satellites and payloads into space
+        StratoBooster is focused in the development of a High-altitude Balloon launched rocket system, capable in helping organisations and institutions launch their small satellites and payloads into space

         Their business plans are to commercialise their work from TU2Space with